Are you making small business Social Media mistakes?

 Not Selling Enough

-The converse of No. 3 is also a mistake—not attempting to sell through your social media campaign.
+The converse of No. 3 is also a mistake-not attempting to sell through your social media campaign.
 This amounts to not having a strategy.
 If you view social media as a way to build credibility and brand awareness, that’s great, but at some point it’s time to turn that credibility and brand awareness into sales.
 It’s a delicate balance.
+For many Amazon brands when their products are doing well then they tend to enlist help from something like an amazon marketing agency in order to improve their brand awareness and sales.
 Your community will let you know if you’re doing a good job through their reviews, comments, Likes, Shares (and UNliking your page).
 If your community starts dwindling you’ll know the mix isn’t right.

 Failing to Leverage Your Knowledge

 Small companies know a lot about their products, services, markets and audiences.
 This knowledge, when communicated on social media, attracts the interest of both current and potential customers.
+An example of this could be seen through the social media pages of white label soft gels businesses or health supplement sellers.
+Some of these businesses often share and talk about relevant and current event topics as how it relates to their brand.
 This is not the time to turn the job over to your high schooler or to someone with limited business knowledge.
 They won’t have the experience or know-how to determine what resonates – from a business perspective – with your prospects and your customers.
 By over-delegating, such companies can turn their biggest potential advantage into a crippling disadvantage.

 Expecting Instant Growth, Response and Accolades